zack-bitcoin/amoveo/README.md

 It verifies merkle proof of all blockchain state you download to give as much security as a full node, if you wait enough confirmations.

+## Block Explorer

+The block explorer for the network is [here](http://146.185.142.103:8080/explorer.html) Go to the block explorer to see all the markets that are being run on that node.

 ## Running a full node of the blockchain

 If you want to mine blocks you will need a full node.